 What is the GDPR?

-The GDPR is a comprehensive data protection law that replaces existing European privacy laws and strengthens the protection of personal data in an increasingly data driven world.
+GDPR (General Data Protection Regulation) is a comprehensive data protection law that replaces existing European privacy laws and strengthens the protection of personal data in an increasingly data-driven world.
 The GDPR is enforceable in each EU member state and gives the providers of personal data greater control over that data.

 What is personal data?